jhn-nt/cross-learn/README.md

 ### _crossvalidators_ module
 The __crossvalidators__ module introduces two new crossvalidators:
-* __WalkForwardCV__: Similar to sklearn TimeSeriesSplit in concept, but extenxed to support for group-wise time splitting.
+* __WalkForwardCV__: Similar to sklearn TimeSeriesSplit in concept, but extended to support for group-wise time splitting.
 * __StackedCV__: Combines the effect of different validation models.
 For example, if you need to validate data of different costumers with different purchase habits, you can combine GroupKFold and StratifiedKFold within StackedCV.

 ### _transformers_ module